lostpanda85/vs-live-notes/README.md

 * **See Tara for login information**

-## Takeaways
+## Overall Takeaways

 * Choose the right model!
 Not all models are trained the same.
 * Leverage MCP where possible.
 * Consider Aspire to manage tech stack during development.
 * Consider an AI Orchestration platform.
-* Be careful with advanced C# Interface functionality - here there be dragons.
+* Be careful with advanced C# Interface functionality.
+* Consider GitHub over AzDO.
+* Use Profiles in VS Code.
+* B/G Deployments are not my enemy.

 ## Monday